stevapple/html-beautify-middleware/README.md

 .package(url: "https://github.com/stevapple/html-beautify-middleware", from: "1.0.0")
 ```

-Then add the product in your target's dependencies:
+Then add the product to your target's dependencies:

 ```swift
 .product(name: "HtmlBeautifyMiddleware", package: "html-beautify-middleware")